How to Prepare Year-End Accounts

 -

 Year-End Journals.
-How and when to post journals and opening journals.
+How and when to post journals, including closing journals.

 -